 8. Work to prevent mentor burnout.

 Mentors may experience burnout if they feel overwhelmed or do not receive enough recognition and support for their efforts.
-The program can address this by acknowledging the mentors' contributions, providing training and support, and rotating mentors to avoid burnout.
+Your program can address this by acknowledging the mentors' contributions, providing training and support, and rotating mentors to avoid burnout.

 9. Set up accountability with goals and expectations.